Content Marketing Strategist

 Attract the right people to your brand

-If you’re tired with same-old-same-old content that looks too much like your competitors, and ready to redefine your content marketing so that it better defines your brand difference, helps your organisation stand out and attracts the right customers to your brand, then it’s time we talked.
+Are you sick and tired of producing the same-old-same-old content that looks just like your competitors?
+If you’d rather create content that highlights your brand difference, helps your organisation stand out and attracts the right customers to your digital doorstep, then it’s time we talked.

 Putting the customer first with front-end content strategy

-Content marketing must be customer-centric if it’s to be effective.
-When working on front-end content strategy for an organisation, questions I typically ask include:
+Which is why, when working on front-end content strategy for an organisation, I typically ask the following:

 - Who’s our ideal client and target audience?

 - Are your typical clients actually your ideal clients?